learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-05/lectures/ux/LECTURE.md

 ### SWBATs

-+ Know what User Experience is and how it
++ Know what User Experience is and how it affects products
 + Apply UX principles to their design choices
 + Use UX resources to aid them in making their decisions